 Why?
 Because you only need to search the freelancers on Upwork to find pages upon pages of people who have specific experience of artificial intelligence.
 And the same applies for pretty much anything you can think of.
 Those people will be ahead of you in the queue for related jobs, however good your application is.

-Of course there are jobs that require far more general experience, especially at “entry level,” but this point does emphasise how useful it is to specialise in certain freelance niches.
+Of course, there are jobs that require far more general experience, especially at “entry-level,” but this point does emphasise how useful it is to specialise in certain freelance niches.

-Though it may seem so on the surface, being a “jack of all trades” won’t bring you big time success on freelance job boards.
+Though it may seem so on the surface, being a “jack of all trades” won’t bring you big-time success on freelance job boards.

-4. Write a proper application
+17. Write a proper application

 In an environment where people are competing for freelance jobs against literally millions of other skilled and experienced individuals, you’d think nobody would be stupid enough to fire off crappy applications to jobs on Upwork.

-I can tell you from first hand experience that this is not the case.
-I personally use Upwork to hire freelancers, and every time I do, at least half of the applications I receive include typos and spelling mistakes.
+I can tell you from first-hand experience that this is not the case.
+As I’ve said, I personally use Upwork to hire freelancers, and every time I do, at least half of the applications I receive include typos and spelling mistakes.
 They also often clearly demonstrate that the applicants haven’t properly read the job ad.

 It’s daft, it’s pointless, and it won’t get you any decent work.